 If it’s good for learning objectives to be SMART, it helps to know what the letters in SMART stand for.

 So here it goes.

-- Specific: Use clear, direct language to tell the learner exactly what he or she should learn and what he or she should be able to do after the training.
+Specific: Use clear, direct language to tell the learner exactly what he or she should learn and what he or she should be able to do after the training.
 Don’t be vague, unclear, or misleading.

-- Measurable: The point of setting a learning objective is to determine if the learner can meet, perform, or satisfy it.
+Measurable: The point of setting a learning objective is to determine if the learner can meet, perform, or satisfy it.
 And you can only do that if the objective is something that you can measure.
 That means, first, that it must be an action that you can observe.
 This is where the common mistake of using words like “know” or “understand,” which are not actions that can be objectively observed, in learning objectives is corrected.
 And second, the objective must be written so that any objective observer could watch the learner’s performance and agree if the objective has been satisfied or not.
-Don’t create a learning objective that can be satisfied only by your own subjective understanding, for example.
+Don’t create a learning objective that can be satisfied only by your own subjective understanding of the performance, for example.

-- Achievable: Your learning objective must be something your learners have a chance of completing/satisfying.
+Achievable: Your learning objective must be something your learners have a chance of completing/satisfying.
 They must have enough pre-existing knowledge, time, and similar resources.
 For example, you wouldn’t create a learning objective that asks an elementary school child to construct a rocket in an hour–it’s just not achievable.
 While checking your objectives at this level, make sure your learning objective isn’t too easy, either.

 Using the SMART method is a great way to help you check your own work when you’re creating objectives.
 It keeps you focused on building a useful objective and works as a quick and easy “checklist” of sorts.
 If you haven’t used SMART in the past, try it the next time you’re writing objectives and see if it doesn’t help.

 Conclusion: Be Smart With Learning Objectives